 Institutional ecosystem

-Autorité de la concurrence, DGCCRF, sector-specific authorities (Arcep, Arafer, CRE, CSA), etc. What are the respective powers of these authorities?
+Autorité de la concurrence, DGCCRF, sector-specific authorities (ART, ARCEP, ARCOM, CRE), etc. What are the respective powers of these authorities?
 How do they work together?
 Here is an overview of these administrations and regulatory authorities.

 Print the page

-Since the 2008 reform (LME Law of 4 August 2008), the main tasks involved in regulating competition (fighting anticompetitive practices, advisory activity, merger control) have been concentrated within the Autorité de la concurrence, which was also given its own investigative powers.
-However, it still works closely with the DGCCRF, which in particular passes on the evidence and practices it detects through its local presence.
+Since the 2008 reform (French law on the Modernisation of the Economy of 4 August 2008 [“LME Law”]), the main tasks involved in regulating competition (fighting anticompetitive practices, advisory activity, merger control) have been concentrated within the Autorité de la concurrence, which was also given its own investigative powers.
+However, the Autorité still works closely with the DGCCRF, which in particular passes on any evidence and practices that it detects through its local presence.

 The Autorité also regularly works with the sector-specific authorities; the French Commercial Code (Code de Commerce) requires that they consult each other.